Rtamaki/Advanced_Lane_Detection4/README.md

   1) Load the camera matrix and distortion coefficients
   2) Undistort the image (*image_processing.undistort_image()*)
-  3) Apply a combination of brightness, gradient direction, gradient value, hue thresholds to get a binary image in which the lane lines are as visible as possible(since some loss is acceptable, but they must yet be detectable) and everything else(or at least everything which are near the lane lines in the image), are black. (*image_processing.compound_thresh()*)
+  3) Apply a combination of brightness, gradient direction, gradient value, hue thresholds to get a binary image in which the lane lines are as visible as possible(since some loss is acceptable, but they must yet be detectable) and everything else(or at least everything which are near the lane lines in the image), are black. (*image_processing.compound_thresh()*).
+After more iterations and from help from Udacity, I implemented the lane detection only using the colors, by accepting either white or yellow and got much better accuracy.
+I left the first implentation for reference for anyone who may in the future improve from here.
-    3.1) Transform the image from RGB to HLS color space.
+    3.1.1) Transform the image from RGB to HLS color space.
 This color space is more easily interpretd by use since one dimension is only the "color"(hue), the second is the saturation and the last is the brightness value.
 So with this color space we already have all the interested dimensions for the algorithm.
-    3.2) Apply sobel through "cv2.Sobel" in each axis to get the gradient in each direction, then get the absolute values of the gradient and it's direction.
+    3.1.2) Apply sobel through "cv2.Sobel" in each axis to get the gradient in each direction, then get the absolute values of the gradient and it's direction.
 Apply value restriction to both values.
-    3.3) Apply value resctricton  in the hue and satuaration dimensions.
+    3.1.3) Apply value resctricton  in the hue and satuaration dimensions.
-    3.4 Combine the the previous binary images through *or* and *and* logic the get the lane lines while excluding everything else as best as possible.
+    3.1.4 Combine the the previous binary images through *or* and *and* logic the get the lane lines while excluding everything else as best as possible.
     ![Straight Lines 1 Binary][bin1]
     ![Straight Lines 1 Binary][bin2]
     ![Binary Test 1][bin3]